 If you need to make these in batches, you can keep the pancakes warm in a preheated 200 degree oven.
 Place them on a baking sheet and cover them loosely with a clean dish towel.

-Melt the butter in a quart sauce pan over medium heat.
+Melt butter in a quart sauce pan over medium heat.
 Add the brown sugar and heavy cream and bring it to a boil.
-Let it simmer for 1 minute.
+Let it simmer while stirring for 1 minute.
 Remove from the heat.
 Do not let it go past this time of it will start to harden and you will not be able to use it over the pancakes.

 *You can make your own buttermilk at home.
 Add 1 ½ tablespoons white vinegar to 1 ½ cup milk and let it sit for 10 minutes.